Big Bertha

 "So what are you saying, that you don’t need saving?"

-"Maybe once I did, but look at me: Do I look like someone who’s in any danger of falling to pieces?"
+"Maybe I did once upon a time, but look at me: Do I look as if I’m in danger of falling to pieces?"

 "Exactly.
 If all I cared about was saving you, I’d be moving on by now.
 But notice—I’m still here."